Theatre Resume Examples

 Theatre Coordinator

-- Proven track record of delivering high-quality productions
+- Track record of delivering high quality productions

 - Strong attention to detail and excellent communication skills